joe-bamford/transcription-tools/README.md

 > NOTE: Essentially a clone of the program in this video - https://www.youtube.com/watch?v=AShHJdSIxkY.

 ### Current functionality
 Plots a live waveform and spectrum from microphone input stream, identifies notes from the spectrum.

-### Desired functionality
-Greater stability in chord detection.
+How well this works depends heavily on your microphone.